How fit to you need to be to go sea kayaking?

 Full Day trips

-Full Day trips usually mean that you will be paddling between 4 and 5 hours.
-This does not include breaks.
+Full Day trips usually mean that you will be paddling between 4 and 5 hours plus breaks.
 We will normally stop for 2 or 3 breaks.
-Most day trips cover between 12 and 20km for beginners and 20-25 for intermediates.
-We will give you coaching on efficient paddling techniques, but ultimately you need to paddle it all yourself.
+Most day trips cover between 12 and 18km for beginners and 18-25 for intermediates.
+We will give you coaching on efficient paddling techniques to help you achieve this without getting exhausted.

 These types of people usually do well on a full day trip in a single kayak: